Nawaf562/Analyzing-bank-customers-with-pandas/README.md

 # Analyzing bank customers with pandas

-In this project, you will be using a dataset which contains anonymized bank customer's data to put in practice all the topics you saw on previous lessons.
+In this project, you will be using a dataset which contains anonymized bank customer's data to put in practice.

 ![bank_customers](https://user-images.githubusercontent.com/7065401/103784823-2af47380-5019-11eb-8054-d766d392d6ff.png)